geosem42/laravel-reddit/readme.md

 ## Installation on an Ubuntu 16.04 VPS / virtual box

-1. Run "git clone https://github.com/Project-Oblio/laravel-reddit.git; cd laravel-reddit; ./install.sh".
+1. Run "git clone https://github.com/Project-Oblio/laravel-irt.git; cd laravel-irt; ./install.sh".
 There are some manual configurations needed:

 2. Inside the first file that opens, keep "server_name 127.0.0.1" for localhost/docker.
 Change to  "server_name {{public-ip-address}}" or "server_name {{domain name}}" if running on a VPS.